arihantjain6739/SurakshaSetu/README.md

 ##  Vision

-SmartCrowd aims to be the **go-to safety solution** for festivals and public gatherings—ensuring celebrations are remembered for **joy, not tragedies**.
+SurakshaSetu aims to be the **go-to safety solution** for festivals and public gatherings—ensuring celebrations are remembered for **joy, not tragedies**.

 ---